zcooperband/EquivariantGraphicStatics/README.md

     Constant Cosheaf, dim 2 error: 0.0

 Everything looking good!
-The first homology $H_1 \mathcal{F}$ encodes the self-stresses of the framework and is computed using the method **F.homology(dim)**.
+The first homology $H_1 \mathcal{F}$ encodes the self-stresses of the framework and is computed using the method **F.homology**.
 There is one degree of self-stress in this example.
 By classical graphic statics, there are three degrees of reciprocal diagrams for this example, the dimension of $H_2 \mathcal{P}$.
 We can plot the reciprocal diagram and the corresponding self-stress with the method **P.plot_both**.

 ```python